LumiSpy/DPG2026-Tutorial/README.md

 ## Visualising and running the tutorials online:

-Even though the preferable way is to run the notebooks locally on your computer, there is ways for an online visualization or even execution:
+Even though the preferable way is to run the notebooks locally on your computer, there is ways for an online visualization or even execution.

 (Non-interactive) Visualizing the tutorial notebooks online: